mishakarpinskiy/test_splynx_docs/files/networking/authentication_users/mikrotik_hotspot_radius/mikrotik_hotspot_radius.md

-Mikrotik: Hotstpot, Radius
+Mikrotik: Hotstpot with Radius
 ==========

-#### Hostpot configuration on Mikrotik router
+### Hostpot configuration on Mikrotik router

 First configuration steps for Hotspot Radius authentication are the same as for other types of Radius authentication.